Date: May 16, 2018

 The pasta was decent.
 And, for some reason – likely because the crew run out of “economy” version of the pasta – my meal came in premium economy class glassware.

 The flight started to come to its end when the seatbelt signs were switched back on at 2:22PM Vancouver time.

 Not long after that, the cockpit crew asked the cabin crew to prepare the cabin for landing, and at 2:56PM, we landed in Vancouver.

 We arrived at our parking spot at 3:05PM, forty minutes behind schedule.
 We waited for most of the passengers to disembark to be able to get clean cabin shot, and then followed the suit.

 Once inside the terminal, we took one last look at the 747 and then we headed through the immigration and onto the train to downtown Vancouver.

 Lufthansa 747 Long-Haul Economy Class Summary

-Lufthansa provided a fairly good way to get between Germany and Canada.
+Lufthansa is a fairly good airline in economy class and it provided a perfectly fine service on this flight between Germany and Canada.
 The seat was comfortable enough, the IFE offered plenty of options to keep one busy, and the meals were fairly tasty.
 Especially so compared to its main competitor on the route, Air Canada.